JDM95aus/OpenSourceTerraCore/TheChoice.md

 ### The Facts Are Simple

-The blueprints to build a machine that turns trash into food are available right now, for free, in this repository.
+The blueprints to build a machine that turns mushrooms into meals are available right now, for free, in this repository.

 # This isn't a theory.
 It's a set of instructions.
 The P.O.S.T.
 Food Synthesizer works.
 It can end the technological